UQ Student Life (1991 to 1994)

 Whilst at Griffith, Stephen completed a PhD in 2 and half years (or 18 months if you count the time from “This is the topic” to “Here’s the thesis.
 I’m gonna go take a nap”).
 At the conclusion of his thesis, Stephen created three trial adverts for the use of Princess Diana’s image as a seat belt endorser.
 One thing led to another, and Stephen found himself in London, on the one year anniversary of Diana’s death, presenting to a crowd of Diana-philes on how her death could be used for advertising purposes.
 In a Harry Potteresque turn of events, Stephen became the boy who lived, and this sort of thing set the tone for the rest of his career.

-As part of the Griffith Crusade, he authored one or three books, a few conference papers and 50 music tracks.
+During that time, he authored three books, a few conference papers and 50 music tracks.
 He also custom designed and built a reputation as the hardest bastard in the Commerce faculty for his policy on late assignments, extension and the requisite necessity to actually produce death certificates of deceased relatives when claiming special consideration.
 It didn’t hurt that he showed up in a Friday night lecture after having broken his hand on the Thursday night – and proceeded to deliver the lecture whilst the cast on his hand was still setting.

 The Sparten Chronicles (2002 to 2005ish)